 William Washington McCONNICO, Russell Paul MCCORD, William McKERLEY, John MITCHELL, Frederick Peter MOORER, John Henry MOORER, John Henry MOORER Sr., John Rudolph MURPH, David MYERS, Frederick Daniel MYERS,

 Benjamin SALLEY, Absalom Abraham SANFORD, Nicholas SEAY, Andrew J. SHIPES, Joel SISTRUNK, Henry SNELLGROVE, Jacob SNIDER, Daniel Frederick SPIGNER, Joel SPIGNER, CPT.
-George SPIGNER, George SPIGNER, John Jacob STABLER(new 27feb15), Frederick STIVENDER, John George STOUDENMIRE, Samuel STOUDENMIRE, Daniel STURKIE(1), Daniel STURKIE(2), Samuel STURKIE, Henry SUMMER,
+George SPIGNER, George SPIGNER, John Jacob STABLER, Frederick STIVENDER, John George STOUDENMIRE, Samuel STOUDENMIRE, Daniel STURKIE(1), Daniel STURKIE(2), Samuel STURKIE, Henry SUMMER,

 Please help maintain, correct and expand these pages.
 Send comments, corrections, updates and additions to: